jasp-stats/jaspReliability/inst/help/reliabilityUniDimFrequentist.md

 ### Repeatability
 When bootstrapping is involved, set a seed, so that the background calculations in R yield equal results for equal seeds

+### Samples
+- Disable the saving of bootstrap samples:
+In case you want to save space for your output file, you can check this box.
+Beware that this will also lead to a loss in speed for the analysis.
+This happens because some samples inside the reliability module are precomputed and stored, so that the analysis can move forward in a much faster way.
+However, this also results in an increased size of the output object, and if you decide to save your analysis the resulting file will contain these samples.
+If you decide to run the analysis with a large number of bootstrap samples you might want to check that box if you do not want an increased file size for your output.

 ## Output
 ---